Feast of Our Lady of Ransom: History

-A feast day was instituted and observed on 24 September, first in the religious order, then in Spain and France, and on 22 February 1696 Innocent XII extended it to the entire Church.
-However, the calendar of the Spanish Mercedarians of 1644 has it on 1 August, as a double.
+A feast day was instituted and observed on 24 September, first in the religious order, then in Spain and France.
+The calendar of the Spanish Mercedarians of 1644 has it on 1 August, as a double.
 Proper lessons were approved on 30 April 1616.
 The feast was granted to Spain (on the Sunday nearest to 1 August) on 15 February 1680, and to France, on 4 December 1690.
 On 22 February 1696, it was extended to the entire Latin Church, and the date changed to 24 September.

 The Mercedarians keep this feast as a double of the first class, with a vigil, privileged octave, and proper Office under the title: "Solemnitas Descensionis B. Mariæ V. de Mercede".

 In August 1805, Sicily, which had suffered so much from the Saracens, was given permission by the Congregation of Rites to observe the commemoration of the "Apparition of Our Lady to St. Peter Nolasco in the choir of Barcelona" on the old date of the feast (the Sunday nearest to 1 August).
 In England the devotion to Our Lady of Ransom was revived in modern times in recognition of its historic title as Our Lady's Dowry.